Does Church Have A Future? (9)

 I believe that the church of today will largely fashion its own future, that it in some senses it will be what it makes it.
 The leaders of our churches today shape the church of tomorrow.
 That is a massive responsibility that we must not take lightly.
 In making some practical suggestions for the way ahead, I am aware that I have raised issues that might be controversial, and to which people’s first response might be that it is not possible.

 Now more than ever our love for God needs to be holistic.
 The whole of our whole being for God and his people, and we who are leaders need to make ourselves vulnerable before our God and our people.
 Love is vulnerable, and God has made himself very vulnerable to us in Christ.
 I call us to regain not our first love, but the one who first loved us.

-The damage that has been done to the church is not beyond repair; the people are not beyond restoration.
+The damage that has been done to the church is not beyond repair; the people are not beyond renewal.
 Our love for one another and for the world in which we live needs to be a love that loves even as it is vulnerable.
 We are wounded healers who go on being healed by the wounded healer of heaven.